-Arsenal manager Mikel Arteta set his team up in a 4-2-3-1 formation, with forward Alexandre Lacazette flanked by quick wingers Nicolas Pépé and Pierre-Emerick Aubameyang.
-The double pivot of Thomas Partey and Dani Ceballos looked to provide both defensive security and an ability to play through the middle when building the attack.
+Arsenal manager Mikel Arteta set his team up in a 4-2-3-1 formation, with Alexandre Lacazette flanked by Nicolas Pépé and Pierre-Emerick Aubameyang.
+The double pivot of Thomas Partey and Dani Ceballos looked to provide both defensive security and an ability to play through the middle when building their attacks.

-From early on, however, the hosts bypassed midfield and played long and in behind for their quick wingers.
-This strategy didn’t work, resulting in a high number of transitions into possession for Liverpool and forcing Arsenal into long periods without the ball.
+From early on, however, the hosts bypassed midfield and played long and in behind for their wide forwards.
+Doing so didn’t work, and resulted in a high number of transitions into possession for Liverpool, forcing Arsenal into long periods without the ball.

-The four Arsenal forward players tried to play with fluidity.
-Number 10 Martin Ødegaard would interchange positions with central striker Lacazette, who would at times drop deeper to receive and create a decoy for the forward Arsenal pass.
+The four Arsenal forwards tried to play with fluidity.
+Martin Odegaard would interchange positions with their central striker Lacazette, who at times would drop deeper to receive and create a decoy for the forward Arsenal pass.

-When Arsenal were able to play through their central midfielders, it created an opportunity for more players to join the attack, and for the ball to be played into wide areas.
-When building through Partey in particular, this created the opportunity for Aubameyang to find space wide on the left and drive at Trent Alexander-Arnold, or slide a ball in between any gaps in the Liverpool defence.
-Alternatively, Partey would look to combine with Ødegaard, who acted as a front pivot, and move the ball across the Liverpool back four.
-This was still rare, however, as they persisted with the long-ball tactic that had little or no impact.
+When Arsenal were able to play through their central midfielders, it created an opportunity for more players to join their attacks, and for the ball to be played into wide areas.
+When building through Partey in particular, that created the opportunity for Aubameyang to find space wide on the left and to drive at Trent Alexander-Arnold, or to slide a ball in between any gaps in Liverpool's defence.
+Alternatively, Partey would look to combine with Odegaard, who acted as a front pivot, and to move the ball across Liverpool's back four.
+That was still rare, however, because they persisted with the long-ball tactic that had little or no impact.

 At the beginning of the second half, Arsenal looked to play with higher speed and intensity in possession.
 Play was built more through midfield and moved around the pitch to try and unsettle Liverpool.
-Partey, Lacazette and substitute Cédric – who had replaced the injured Kieran Tierney at left-back – looked to combine at a high tempo, attempting to break lines in the Liverpool defence.
-Unfortunately for the Gunners, this approach proved equally ineffective in creating clear chances.
+Partey, Lacazette and substitute Cédric Soares – who had replaced the injured Kieran Tierney at left-back – looked to combine at a high tempo, attempting to break lines in Liverpool's defence.
+Unfortunately for Arsemal, that approach proved equally ineffective in creating clear goalscoring chances.

 Cédric and Chambers tried to push up in line with their central midfielders when Arsenal built from the back, making a line of four across the pitch and forcing Mo Salah and Sadio Mané into more defensive positions.
 The lack of any real sustained possession made it difficult for the hosts to exploit any positional advantage, however, and the visitors ultimately scored the goals that their dominance merited.

-Liverpool manager Jürgen Klopp set his team up in a consistent 4-3-3 formation, with defensive midfielder Fabinho playing as a single pivot.
-Full-backs Andy Robertson and Trent Alexander-Arnold often played in advanced positions, combining with wide forwards Sadio Mané and Mo Salah, who regularly adopted the inside wide channel to create overloads against the Arsenal back line.
+Liverpool manager Jürgen Klopp set his team up in a 4-3-3 formation in which Fabinho played as a single pivot.
+Their full-backs Andy Robertson and Trent Alexander-Arnold often played in advanced positions, combining with wide forwards Sadio Mané and Mo Salah, who regularly adopted the inside wide channel to create overloads against Arsenal's back line.

-Throughout the game, Salah took up a starting position in the outside channel.
-This made it difficult for left-back Kieran Tierney (later Cédric) to mark him tightly, but when the ball travelled forward he would drive inwards, forcing the defender to quickly adapt his body shape and position.
-It was a simple but effective movement that gave Liverpool and Salah a consistent advantage when attacking down the right.
+Throughout, Salah took up a starting position in the outside channel.
+Doing so made it difficult for left-back Kieran Tierney, and later Cédric Soares, to mark him tightly, but when the ball travelled forwards he would drive inwards, forcing the defender to quickly change his body shape and position.
+It was a simple but effective movement that gave Liverpool and Salah a consistent advantage when attacking towards the right.

 When Liverpool built from their own defensive third, Fabinho dropped to offer an option for his centre-backs while the full-backs played with width and height.
-This gave Liverpool security at the back, and an excellent platform from which to play in behind the more attacking Arsenal right-back Calum Chambers.
-They exploited this space in the Arsenal defensive unit on numerous occasions.
+He gave Liverpool security at the back, and an excellent platform from which to play in behind the more attacking Arsenal right-back Calum Chambers – they exploited that space in Arsenal's defensive unit on numerous occasions.

-As a trend, Liverpool were keen to overload Arsenal in wide areas, but those providing the overload changed depending on the position of the ball and area of the pitch.
-If they won the ball back in central areas, left-sided central midfielder Milner would look to provide an overlap in the wide channel with Mané.
-This fluidity of personnel afforded Liverpool the opportunity to attack quickly, hoping to catch out any poor organisation in the Arsenal back line.
+As a trend, Liverpool were keen to overload Arsenal in the wide areas, but those providing the overload changed depending on the position of the ball and the area of the pitch.
+If they won the ball back in central areas, their left-sided central midfielder Milner would look to provide an overlap in the wide channel with Mané.
+That fluidity of personnel afforded Liverpool the opportunity to attack quickly, hoping to catch out any poor organisation in Arsenal's back line.

-The introduction of Jota for Robertson – Milner shifted to left-back as the Reds moved to a 4-2-3-1 shape – marked a change in the pattern of the game for Liverpool.
-Jota frequently occupied a position in between Rob Holding and Chambers, releasing Mané to play with more width on the left and giving the Arsenal defence a range of decisions to make at high tempo.
+The introduction of Jota for Robertson – Milner shifted to left-back as they moved to a 4-2-3-1 – marked a change in the pattern of the game for Liverpool.
+Jota frequently occupied a position in between Rob Holding and Chambers, releasing Mané to play with more width on the left and giving Arsenal's defence a range of decisions to make at high tempo.

-This tactic was fundamental in Liverpool breaking Arsenal’s low block and was evident in all three goals, with numbers on the left creating more space for a string of outstanding deliveries and runs from the right.
-With Liverpool effectively locking the box when the ball entered the area from that side, Arsenal rarely managed to clear it well and were duly punished with three goals in an excellent away display from Klopp’s men.
+That tactic was fundamental in Liverpool breaking Arsenal’s low block and was evident in all three goals, with numbers on the left creating more space for a string of outstanding deliveries and runs from the right.
+With Liverpool effectively locking the box when the ball entered the area from that side, Arsenal rarely managed to clear it well and were duly punished with three goals in an excellent away display.